SuperIlu/DOjS/README.md

     CTRL-V         : Paste
     CTRL-LEFT      : Previous word
     CTRL-RIGHT     : Next word
-    PAGE-UP        : One page up.
+    CTRL/PAGE-UP   : One page up
-    PAGE-DOWN      : One page down.
+    CTRL/PAGE-DOWN : One page down
     HOME           : Go to start of line
     END            : Go to end of line
     CTRL-HOME      : Go to start of line
     CTRL-END       : Go to end of line
-    TAB            : Insert spaces until next TAB-stop at cursor SHIFT-TAB      : Reduce indentation of line.
+    TAB            : Insert spaces until next TAB-stop at cursor SHIFT-TAB      : Reduce indentation of line

     TAB size is 4.
     The help viewer will remember the current position.